{{flagHref}}

 Temperature Dependence

-Less sensitive to temperature fluctuations
+Less sensitive to temperature changes

-May be sensitive to temperature fluctuations
+Can be sensitive to temperature variations

 Frequently Asked Questions

-Which materials exhibit electrostriction?
+What materials exhibit electrostriction?

 Is electrostriction the same as piezoelectricity?

-Can electrostriction be used for energy harvesting?
+Can electrostriction be used in energy harvesting?

 What are common applications of piezoelectricity?